*excerpts taken from ThoughtCo. “The Sexy, Hip Shaking, Mambo Dance” Feb. 25, 2019

 In the 1950s, various publications in New York City proclaimed there was an emerging “mambo revolution” in music and dance.
 Recording companies began to use “mambo” to label their records and advertisements for mambo dance lessons were in local newspapers.
 New York City had made mambo a transnational popular cultural phenomenon.
 By the mid-1950s mambo mania had reached a fevered pitch.
 In New York, the mambo was played in a high-strung, sophisticated way that had the Palladium Ballroom, the famous Broadway dance-hall, jumping.
 The ballroom soon proclaimed itself the “temple of mambo,” for the city’s best dancers.

-How To Mambo
+How To Mambo: The Basic Dance of Mambo

 The feel of the mambo is based mostly on forward and backward movements.
 The basic components of the dance include rock steps and side steps, with occasional points, kicks, and flicks of the feet.
 Important to Mambo is the distinctive hip movement, hence the unofficial meaning of the word “mambo” means to “shake it.”